thu-info-community/thu-info-app/packages/thu-info-lib/README.md

 ### React Native

-See [THUInfo APP](https://github.com/UNIDY2002/THUInfo) for an example.
+See [thu-info-app](https://github.com/thu-info-community/thu-info-app) for an example.

 ## Testing